View Bot Defense Dashboards and Reports

 Traffic Type

-- Traffic Visualized: Total number of events impacting the applications you protect with Bot Defense over the specified time range as an area chart, bar graph or line graph.
+- Traffic Visualized: Total number of events impacting the endpoints you protect with Bot Defense over the specified time range as an area chart, bar graph or line graph.
 Hover over the charts for information about a specific time.

 Endpoint Category

-- Traffic Category Visualized: Shows the traffic detected per endpoint category for the time-period selected.
+- Category Traffic Visualized: Shows the traffic detected per endpoint category for the time-period selected.
 Hover over the chart to see totals and percentages for a specific time.

 - Top Endpoint Labels: Shows the top 10 endpoint labels on which traffic was detected, and the percentage of traffic detected on the endpoint label in relation to all traffic detected on your system.